t3-oss/create-t3-app/www/src/pages/en/usage/prisma.md

 ## Default Database

-The default database is an SQLite database, which is great for development and quickly spinning up a proof-of-concept but is not recommended for production.
+The default database is a SQLite database, which is great for development and quickly spinning up a proof-of-concept but is not recommended for production.
 You can change the database to use by changing the `provider` in the `datasource` block to either `postgresql` or `mysql`, and then updating the connection string within environment variables to point to your database.

 ## Seeding your Database